Playback Notes | Reflections from a fractured timeline

 Midnight City | M83

-Replaces the original opening Flash run to Gotham City.
+The opening Flash run into Gotham City.

 Don't Fear the Reaper (Extended Mix) | Blue Oyster Cult